Career Definition for Cytotechnologists

 The U.S. Bureau of Labor Statistics (BLS) predicts faster-than-average job growth for medical and clinical laboratory technologists, including cytotechnologists.
-The BLS predicts 14% job growth for medical and clinical laboratory technologists for the 2014-2024 period.
+The BLS predicts 12% job growth for medical and clinical laboratory technologists for the 2016-2026 period.
 Automation is rapidly changing the field of cytotechnology, and technologists with advanced diagnostic skills and ASCP certification in related areas, such as molecular pathology (MP), may have the strongest employment opportunities.
-In May 2015, the BLS reported that medical and clinical laboratory technologists made a median annual salary of $60,520.
+In May 2018, the BLS reported that medical and clinical laboratory technologists and technicians made a median annual salary of $52,330.

 Alternate Career Options